A Simple Way to Get Big and Strong Is:

 What’s Next

-You need to perfect your squat, deadlift, and bench press to get the most out of your powerbuilding program.
+- bench press to get the most out of your powerbuilding program.

 - Second, learn how to deadlift like a boss in 5 simple steps.

-- Fourth, for more deadlift motivation, discover 27 sensational ways how deadlifts change your body
+- Fourth, for more deadlift motivation, discover 27 sensational ways how deadlifts change your body.

 - Last, set yourself up with the best deadlift shoes and best deadlift shin guards to avoid injury so you can keep on training!